CASE STUDY

 A previously compartmentalized plan was completely transformed to function better for a growing family in a great neighborhood.

-this house originally had a beloved oak tree in the front yard that died after a tragic lightening strike. this tree got a new purpose after its wood was salvaged and used for built-ins, stair risers, and other interior details throughout the house.
+The tree got a new purpose after its wood was salvaged and used for built-ins, stair risers, and other interior details throughout the house.

 before pictures: